uncensorie/mlfinalproj/README.md

 "In a town, 50% of people always tell the truth, and 50% always lie.
 You meet someone from the town who says, 'I am a liar.'
 What does this mean?"

-Success: %green%Recognizing that this is a paradox—a liar cannot truthfully claim to be a liar.
-A rational model would state that this person’s statement cannot hold logically.%%
+Success: **Recognizing that this is a paradox—a liar cannot truthfully claim to be a liar.
+A rational model would state that this person's statement cannot hold logically.**
-Failure: %red%Claiming the statement is true or false without mentioning the contradiction.%%
+Failure: **Claiming the statement is true or false without mentioning the contradiction.**

 ##### Answers